 - Online shops, which typically only guarantee access to a single machine, not a network or corporation.

-Groups who specialise in gaining access to networks and then purposely selling it to others are more worrisome as their access is usually solid and ensures their buyers that they can deliver their service.
-Both types of AaaS actors can be troublesome, but the latter is certainly the group that will trouble more organisations due to the complexity of attributing the initial attacker.
+Groups who specialize in gaining access to networks and then purposely selling it to others are more worrisome as their access is usually solid and ensures their buyers that they can deliver their service.
+Both types of AaaS actors can be troublesome, but the latter is certainly the group that will trouble more organizations due to the complexity of attributing the initial attacker.

 This newfound accessibility has led to a dramatic 63.2% increase of RaaS extortion groups in the first quarter of 2022.
-The Trend Micro Research 2022 Midyear Cybersecurity Report found that over 50 active RaaS and extortion groups victimised more than 1,200 organisations in the first half of 2022.
+The Trend Micro Research 2022 Midyear Cybersecurity Report found that over 50 active RaaS and extortion groups victimized more than 1,200 organizations in the first half of 2022.